 The third time was in December 2019 when the weather was great and enough snow had fallen to open most of the Loveland Basin lifts and about half the terrain there.
 This was the visit that gave us enough experience with the resort to do a decent review.
 Even though we still haven’t skied 3 of the important lifts there (chair 4, 8, and 9), I think we’ve given it a pretty decent try!

 People that know the place and ski there seem to love it for the lack of crowds, great snow, and lots of variety including a good quantity of blue groomers.
-Yes, the lifts are old and the lodges need replacing, but this is a skiers-only mountain with bad weather, pretty intimidating steeps, and no village or lodging close by.
+Yes, the lifts are old and the lodges need replacing.
+At the end of the day, this is a skiers-only mountain with bad weather, pretty intimidating steeps, and no village or lodging close by.

 The first time we skied Loveland together, the snow was so deep that it was difficult to even get speed up to make turns on the easy blues available in the Valley.
 We were 2 of about 20 people trying to make some turns on lift #3 which was the main lift that was open that day.
 Still, it was the deepest powder day of the 2014/15 season for us, which counts for something!

-Luckily, the second trip featured blue sky, very little wind, and good snow but not so much that everything was closed.
-We parked in the Basin parking lot and headed straight for the new high-speed quad “Chet’s Dream”.
+Luckily, the second trip featured blue sky, very little wind, and good snow.
+We got to park in the Basin parking lot this time and headed straight for the new high-speed quad “Chet’s Dream”.
 This is a short, fast chair that serves some really steep terrain on the east side which gets gradually less steep toward the west where some steep intermediate groomers are.

 Chair 6 and the Ptarmigan chair are similar low-angle chairs that go right up to and slightly above treeline.
 This part of the basin is amazingly flat for such high altitude.
 There are some fun short steeper pitched runs off of Ptarmigan in the South Chutes.
 We skied a couple of those and just about every other marked run on those 2 chairs.

 The thing lacking at Loveland is vertical drop.
-There is only one chair that has just over 1,000 vertical, so most of the runs are going to be pretty short.
+There are only 2 chairs with just over 1,000 vertical, so most of the runs are going to be pretty short.
 It’s fun skiing though, and we wouldn’t hesitate to ski there regularly if we lived in Summit County.
 And if you are from Denver, this will be the closest decent resort to the city on I-70.

 We were 1 day too early to ski Chair 4, and chairs 8 and 9 were weeks away and multiple storms away from opening, so our review still isn’t complete.
-The word from the locals is that it’s best to ski there in April when everything is open, the weather is more reliable, and the free snowcat skiing off of Golden Bear peak is open.
-Maybe we will make it back a 3rd time to fill in the gaps!
+The word from the locals is that it’s best to ski there in April when everything is open.
+By then the weather is more reliable, and the free snowcat skiing off of Golden Bear peak is open.
+Maybe we will make it back another time to fill in the gaps!

 - High Elevation with good snow